Mazes

 Maze of Akhenaten, Heretical Egyptian Pharaoh

 Akhenaten was an heretical Egyptian pharaoh who tried to induce the Egyptians to worship the sun-God Aten above all else.
 Unfortunately, he came to a bad end.
 Maybe you can do better finding the end in this puzzle!
-Also available as part of our ancient world maze postcard pack.
+Akhenaten was the father of Tutankhamun, and you can read an archaeologist's account (from his diary) of the opening of King Tut's tomb in 1922.

 Maze of the Statue of Zeus at Olympia